TrustLak/advanced-lane-finding/README.md

 ---
 ### Code
 To test the pipeline on a video or a single image, run `python test.py`.
 To see the functions used in this project, take a look at helpers.py.
-Some functions are taken from the lectures.

 ### Camera Calibration
 This is done via the function `calibrate()` in helpers.py.